alexweber/drupal_headjs/README.txt

 head and then downloading individual script files in parallel.

-Since downloading many small files at the same time is faster than downloading one big file, head.js eliminates the need for javascript aggregation and is especially beneficial for mobile browsers who limit the size of individually cached javascript files.
+Since downloading many small files at the same time is faster than downloading one big file, head.js eliminates the need for most javascript aggregation and is especially beneficial for certain mobile browsers who limit the size of individually cached javascript files.

 For more information see: http://headjs.com/#theory